PHILADELPHIA REFLECTIONS

 Russell

 In 1940, the Barnes Foundation disturbed its Philadelphia's Main Line neighborhood in a way that had nothing to do with art.
-Dr. Barnes was still alive and running the place at that time, so there can be no question about the testamentary intentions of the donor.
+Dr. Barnes was still alive and running the place at that time so there can be no question about the testamentary intentions of the donor.
 He hired Bertrand Russell for a five-year contract to teach philosophy at the Foundation, under highly lurid circumstances.
-By doing so, he put his thumb in the eye of religions generally but especially the Roman Catholic Church, into the eye of a Main Line neighborhood that prized its privacy, and into the eye of the judiciary, although the judiciary found a way to get back at him.
+By doing so, he put his thumb in the eye of religions generally but especially the Roman Catholic Church, into the eye of the Main Line neighborhood that prized its privacy, and into the eye of the judiciary, although the judiciary found a way to get back at him.

 {top quote}